Joey305/autodock-proteinPREP/README.md

 --pdbqt-only / --no-pdbqt-only Keep only .pdbqt in final folder (default: on) --write-summary                Write HET summary (suppressed if --pdbqt-only) --keep-clean-pdb               Save cleaned PDBs (suppressed if --pdbqt-only)

+--browse                       (Interactive only) Open a GUI folder picker at start
 ```

 **Headless defaults**: `--mode batch`, `--remove-het all`, **keep all chains**, `--pdbqt-only`.